co-cddo/internet-listener/README.md

 ## Content Security Policy (CSP) reports
 For CSPs, use the following endpoint: `https://csp1.ingest.service.security.gov.uk/report`

-> Note: for compatibility you should include both a **report-uri** and **report-to** in the CSP header value, **report-to** requires a separate header configured with the reporting endpoint details.
+**Note**: for compatibility you should include both a **report-uri** and **report-to** in the CSP header value, **report-to** requires a separate header configured with the reporting endpoint details.
 See [CSP reporting directives on Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy#reporting_directives) for more information.

 ### Trusted Types